inperegelion/Eliftech-test/README.md

 - (optional) CSV file data validation on the server-side ✅
 - On the API side, you may use any library to connect to DB and handle CRUD operations, the same is for routes itself. ✔️ require("mongodb").MongoClient;

-(optional) Would be a plus​ to download the full order records data as the CSV report, grouped by ​user emails​ and ​months​.❌
+(optional) Would be a plus​ to download the full order records data as the CSV report, grouped by ​user emails​ and ​months​.✅ (format is unreached)